simonindelicate/sleepcastjam/readme.md

    Commit to a Netlify-connected repo or run `npx netlify deploy` with your site configured.
 The included `netlify.toml` already routes `/api/*` to the functions folder.

 ## Top 50 toplist behavior
 - The UI hits `/api/top50` with optional `country` and `genre` params.
-The function calls the free gpodder toplist API (50 items) and normalizes them into RSS feed URLs.
+The function queries Apple's Marketing Tools and classic iTunes RSS endpoints, then uses the iTunes Lookup API to resolve each podcast's RSS feed URL.
-- When gpodder is unreachable or returns no entries, the function responds with a small hard-coded feed list and a `warning` field explaining the upstream issue, so the UI stays usable.
+- If both Apple endpoints are unreachable or return empty data, the function responds with a small hard-coded feed list and a `warning` field explaining the upstream issue, so the UI stays usable.

 ## Audio proxy to avoid CORS failures
 Podcast audio files are still hosted by publishers and many do not send permissive CORS headers.
 The client pulls each snippet through `/api/audio`, a Netlify Function that re-fetches the file server-side and returns it with `Access-Control-Allow-Origin: *`.